bcm22/employee-tracker/README.md

   I built this project to showcase how you can build databases using mysql.

-  From this project I was able to understand how to utilize mysql and how to successfully build and maintain databases..
+  From this project I was able to understand how to utilize mysql and how to successfully build and maintain databases.

   ## Table of Contents
   * [License](*license)